open-contracting/standard-development-handbook/docs/extensions.md

   > _"An extension covering performance failures in OCDS."_

-Much better the actual description in the extension:
+The actual description in the extension is much better:

   > _"This extension introduces a performance failures array to the implementation section of OCDS, based on the performance failures reporting table defined in the framework for disclosure in PPPs."_